Types of Aid

 Federal Student Aid for eligible J.D. students may consist of Federal Direct Loans and/or Federal Work Study.

 Yellow Ribbon and other VA Benefits provide financial support for eligible student-veterans or dependents of veterans to attend law school.
-Apply for educational benefits through the VA and then work with the College of Law Financial Aid Office and Syracuse University’s Veterans Resources Center to process the award.
+Apply for educational benefits through the VA and then work with the College of Law Financial Aid Office and Syracuse University’s Office of Veteran Success to process the award.